-WHOOO!
+WAHOOO!
 The BIG classroom reveal!
-I made some new additions to my rainbow classroom this year and kept all my fun makeover items from last year too!
-When I was taking the pictures for this post I thought of a few more things I want to update.
+I made some new additions to my rainbow classroom this year and kept all my fun makeover items from last year, too!
+When I was taking the pictures for this post, I thought of a few more things I wanted to update.
 It is always a work in progress!
 I am always adding new activities, taking out the old, putting up new student work, taking down the old, and organizing.

 ****This was my FULL DAY classroom!
-I taught multi age preschool in the amazing classroom for 11 years!
-I now teach half day preschool out of my home.
-We transformed finished, the walk out basement into a preschool.
+I taught multi-age preschool in this amazing classroom for 11 years!
+I now teach half-day preschool out of my home.
+We transformed/finished our walk-out basement into a preschool.
 I’m hoping I can find time to reveal my new classroom to you soon!

 This is a look from my circle area.
-I have a long room with a L shaped space on the left.
+I have a long room with a L-shaped space on the left.
 Behind the windows are my office and the child development observation window.
-I am a lab classroom in a high school.
+I have a lab classroom in a high school.

-Above my cubbies are two big bulletin boards.
+Above the cubbies are two big bulletin boards.
 I added the square scrapbook paper to it so I can easily put up and take down students’ work.
 I’m going to add clothespins to each square to make the changing of boards even easier!
-These little people are from my All About Me pack.
+These little people are from my All About Me pack